Mark Howarth lab

 - Lots of international students: half of those in graduate study here are international students, representing about 130 different countries.

-Chinese society meeting at Christ Church College Indians win Oxford mini-World Cup
+Chinese society meeting at Christ Church College Indians win Oxford cricket mini-World Cup

 - Easy to get to London: 90 minutes to central London on the coach service.

-- PhDs fast compared to the US and some other European countries- typically 3 years, sometimes 4, if you don't mess about.
+- PhDs fast compared to the US and some other European countries- typically 3 years, sometimes 4 years.

 - Graduate students have two groups of friends: in the department and in their college.